-This class offers the choice of taking maternity leave (outlined below) or bringing baby to class.
-Newborn infants up to the age of six months may be registered temporarily and attend the Wallingford Pre-3's class with their enrolled parent(s) under the following circumstances:
+Wallingford Preschool offers the choice of taking parental leave (outlined in the next section) or, in the Two's class only, bringing the baby to class.
+Newborn infants up to the age of six months may be registered temporarily and attend class with their enrolled parent(s) under the following circumstances:

-- 1. No more than one infant may be present in the Pre-3's class at a given time; - (The class must maintain a ratio of no more than 1:2 adult to child for the infant, so the adult bringing the infant is not included in the ratio for the rest of the class) - 2.
+- 1. No more than one infant may be present in class at a given time; (The class must maintain a ratio of no more than 2 children per 1 adult, so the adult bringing the infant is not included in the ratio of working adults to children for the rest of the class). - 2.
 Infant is listed on the roster and daily sign in sheet; - 3.
 Infant health and safety paperwork (including photo release) is maintained during the time the infant attends; - 4.
 Infant is held or in a carrier to maintain safety; constant adult supervision is maintained; - 5.
 The teacher will determine appropriate job placement in the classroom and on the playground for the parent wearing an infant, so as not to compromise learning or safety for the students. - 6.
-The teacher may discontinue the program at any point if it is compromising the learning environment for the Pre-3's students.
+The teacher may discontinue the babies in arms program at any point if it is compromising the learning environment for the students.